 Clogged drains are too much trouble.
-It requires your immediate attention because it can cause flood on your floor aside from you not being able to use them.
-Although it’s not always fun to unclog a drain, it is necessary that you know a few of these tricks to clear the drain without immediately calling a plumber.
+It requires your immediate attention because if not dealt with, you will have a flood on your hands.
+Although it’s not always fun to unclog a drain, it is necessary that you know a few of these tricks to clear the drain without having to call a Master Plumber.
 Luckily, we have the easy steps for you.

 1.Pour hot, boiling water.
 When you see that water’s not flowing continuously, the first thing to do would be to pour boiling water in the drain.
 If it gets unclogged, then that means that the cause of the blockage is only grease or anything that can easily be dissolved by hot water.